 Sustainable buildings are designed and implemented to have multiple environmental benefits.
 One of the certification requirements for the buildings is energy efficiency.
 The buildings allocated to the Green Bond use substantially less energy than buildings designed and implemented to comply with the minimum requirements in the national building regulations.
 For our cumulative investments allocated so far, the expected energy efficiency improvement is on average 61%.
-For the building that was allocated to the list of proceeds during the reporting period, the energy efficiency improvement is expected to be 53%.
+For the four buildings that were allocated to the list of proceeds during the reporting period, the energy efficiency improvement is expected to be 80%.